JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 - `synthetic_fastq_prename`: Base name of the synthetic FASTQ files output by function `scATAC_BED2FASTQ`.
 - `output_BAM_pre`: Specify the base name of the output BAM file.

-> **Important** Note that before using function `AlignSyntheticBam_Pair`, the reference gemome FASTA file should be indexed by bowtie2 through following chunk and make sure the output index files are within the same directory to *`referenceGenome_name`.fa*.
+> **Important** Note that before using function `scATAC_GenerateBAM.AlignSyntheticBam_Pair`, the reference gemome FASTA file should be indexed by bowtie2 through following chunk and make sure the output index files are within the same directory to *`referenceGenome_name`.fa*.

 ```{code-block} console
 $ cd example/refgenome_dir # change to directory where your reference genome file is